Dristand/matchub-be/README.md

    2. Applied list
 2. Users are able to apply to a club
    1. (assuming) No duplicate application -> future acceptance system the data will be deleted (soft/hard will depends later on)
+   2. Users are able to get details on the said club (excluding applicant list)
 3. Authentication
    1. Local strategy for password authentication
    2. Jwt strategy for authorization